 How To Make Paneer Lababdar

-Wash the paneer slab and grate 100 g using the medium hole of a box grater.
+Rinse the paneer slab with water and grate 100 g using the medium hole of a box grater.
 Cut 300 g into ½ inch cubes.

 Soak the paneer cubes in hot water for 10 minutes.